Advice for Dance and Drama Award institutions for the 2018 to 2019 academic year.

 - any income from rental property

-In-year reassessment of tuition fee costs can only take place in exceptional cases such as disability or death of a parent or carer.
+In-year reassessment of tuition fee costs should only take place in exceptional cases such as disability or death of a parent or carer.

 Living Costs (maintenance)